 - Analyze the category of religion and the field of interreligious studies, including the histories and theoretical models that inform them; - Recognize and appreciate the contours of religious difference both within and between particular traditions; - Recognize and explain the ways in which religious traditions and interreligious encounters are embedded within cultural, political and - economic systems; - Critique existing models for understanding and facilitating interreligious - encounter and offer constructive suggestions for improving these models. - Demonstrate leadership skills in communities or organizations consisting of or engaging with persons or groups who orient around religion differently.
-3.2.16.2 - Minor in Interfaith Leadership Grades: Students must earn a grade of C- or above for classes to count towards the minor Total Credit Hours: The following 22 credit hours of coursework are required to fulfill the minor in Interfaith Leadership, including at least 4 credit hours at the 3000-4000 level.
+Minor in Interfaith Leadership Grades: Students must earn a grade of C- or above for classes to count towards the minor Total Credit Hours: The following 22 credit hours of coursework are required to fulfill the minor in Interfaith Leadership, including at least 4 credit hours at the 3000-4000 level.
 Requirements:

-Students declaring a minor will need to seek approval of a study plan from the Director of the program. - I. REL 1210: Introduction to Interfaith Leadership (4cr) or REL 1110: Exploring Religion (4cr) - II.
-Four credits in each of the following categories (at least one at 3000 level or above, see Interfaith Leadership Elective Course List below) (12cr) - A. Leadership Within Diverse Communities (courses that focus on both theory and practical skill development) - B. Religious Literacy (courses that explore the depth of a particular tradition) - C. Religion in Context (courses that take up religion in relation to a particular issue or concern) - III.
-An addition four credits from the Religious Studies course listing or from the Interfaith Leadership Elective Course List below (4cr) - IV.
+Students declaring a minor need to seek approval of a study plan from the Director of the program. - I. REL 1210 Introduction to Interfaith Leadership (4cr) or REL 1110 Exploring Religions (4cr) - II.
+Four credits in each of the following categories (at least one at 3000 level or above, see Interfaith Leadership Elective Course List below) (total 12cr) - A. Leadership Within Diverse Communities (courses that focus on both theory and practical skill development) - B. Religious Literacy (courses that explore the depth of a particular tradition) - C. Religion in Context (courses that take up religion in relation to a particular issue or concern) - III.
+An additional four credits from the Religious Studies course listing or from the Interfaith Leadership Elective Course List below (4cr) - IV.
 Advanced Applied Learning Experience: PEG 3 community engagement experience, or work experience (through semester-long crew placement or internship of at least 50 hours) related to Interfaith Leadership learning outcomes. - V. REL 4251 Interfaith Leadership Capstone (2cr) Interfaith Leadership Elective Course List:

-Leadership Within Diverse Communities: EDU 2600: Experiential Teaching Methods EDU 3150: Multicultural Education and Equity Pedagogy ENS 1260: Introduction to Environmental Education GBL 2010: Intercultural Communication GBL 2890: Intercultural Development: Engagement and Communication for Social Justice ODL 3100: Leadership for Adventure Education ODL 2250: Universal Adventure Programming SWK 2100: Resist.
+Leadership Within Diverse Communities:

+EDU 2600 Experiential Teaching Methods (4cr) EDU 3150 Multicultural Education and Equity Pedagogy (4cr) ENS 1260 Introduction to Environmental Education (4cr) GBL 2010 Intercultural Communication (4cr) ODL 3100 Leadership for Adventure Education (4cr) ODL 3251 Universal Adventure Programming (4cr) SWK 2020 Skills for Communication and Partnering (2cr) SWK 2100 Resist.
 Reform.
-Revolt: History of Social Welfare SWK 2020: Skills for Communication and Partnering SWK 3050:Human Behavior and the Social Environment I: The Life Course 4cr SWK 3060: Human Behavior in the Social Environment II: Social Contexts Or other courses, including special topics courses, as approved by the Director of the minor.
+Revolt: History of Social Welfare (4cr) SWK 3050 Human Behavior in the Social Environment I: The Life Course (4cr) SWK 3060 Human Behavior in the Social Environment II: Social Contexts (4cr) Or other courses, including special topics courses, as approved by the Director of the minor.
 Religious Literacy:

-REL 1110: Exploring Religions REL 2090: Introduction to Islam REL 2380: History and Literature of Buddhism Or other courses, including special topics courses, as approved by the Director of the minor.
+REL 1110 Exploring Religions (4cr) REL 2090 Introduction to Islam (4cr) REL 2380 History and Literature of Buddhism (4cr) Or other courses, including special topics courses, as approved by the Director of the minor.
 Religion in Context: